Side door entrance to the Lone Star Registered Agent building in Austin, TX.

 4. Choose Your Payment Method

 Your payment method options vary depending on how much tax you owe.
-(If you don’t owe any tax, you can ignore this step.)

 Less than $10,000: